-Today is Friday the 13th, which always seems even spookier during the month of October.
+It's Friday the 13th!
 That makes this the perfect time to talk about superstitions.
-In the past, there were plenty of things in the world that hadn’t been explained by science yet, so superstitions were a way for people to feel like they had some sort of control in a world they didn’t fully understand.
+In the past, there were plenty of things in the world that hadn't been explained by science yet, so superstitions were a way for people to feel like they had some sort of control in a world they didn't fully understand.
 In many instances, luck and magic were attributed to something random for many generations.

 So in honor of Friday the 13th, here are 13 popular horse superstitions, some of which are still believed today.